Why every bunny needs a buddy

 You should find that the rabbits then separate themselves and retreat away from one another.
 If one rabbit instantly tries to attack the other repeatedly this is not a positive sign.

 If the rabbits do fight, serious injury can occur very quickly so these should be stopped immediately.
 Continued fighting or one rabbit attacking the other is a sign that the bond is unlikely to work.
 This absolutely does not mean that the rabbit should live on their own permanently it is just a signal that the particular combination are incompatible.

-On very rare occasions (three rabbits out of just over six hundred) we have made the decision to rehome a rabbit as a single free range house rabbit after multiple bonding attempts which have later broken down resulting in severe injury to the other rabbit.
+On very rare occasions (three rabbits out of just over a thousand) we have made the decision to rehome a rabbit as a single free range house rabbit after multiple bonding attempts which have later broken down resulting in severe injury to the other rabbit.

 One rabbit mounting the other regardless of their sex is also the rabbits trying to establish dominance over one another and this should be allowed.
 The mounting behaviour usually calms down after the first day or so.